 Tesla Model X price

-Pound for pound, Tesla’s newly refreshed Model X SUV is the automaker’s largest and most expensive standard EV (excluding Plaid+).
+Pound for pound, Tesla’s newly refreshed Model X SUV is the automaker’s largest and most expensive standard EV behind the Model S Plaid.
 With AWD dual and tri motor drivetrains to choose from, you can’t lose if you have the money.